Brad Cox (physicist): Career

 Cox taught at Johns Hopkins University as an Assistant Professor until 1973.
 While at Johns Hopkins, he participated in experiments at Stanford Linear Accelerator Laboratory studying the production and decay of K^0 particles produced by high energy electron interactions looking for evidence of CP violation (time reversal violation).
 Following these experiments. he went to Fermilab on leave from Johns Hopkins in 1972 to serve as spokesperson of Experiment E95.
 He joined the Lab in 1973 where he held numerous scientific and administrative appointments.
 He was promoted to Deputy Head in 1975, and then to Head of Proton Laboratory in the following year.
 After his tenure as head of the Proton lab, he supervised the construction of a major addition to the Proton Laboratory called the Proton West High Energy Lab where he and others then did experiments.
-After this Cox served as a Group Leader of Low Current Superconducting Magnet Group in the late 1970's.
+After this, Cox served as a Group Leader of Low Current Superconducting Magnet Group in the late 1970's.
 Then Cox was appointed as Head of Research Services Department in 1981.
 During this time, he also made a proposal for a collider experiment, eventually called D0, to generate higher energy proton-proton collider interaction to look for new physics.
-He led the detector development of a Uranium calorimeter for the DO collider experiment.
-He served as Deputy Chairman of Fermilab Physics Department from 1983 till 1984.
+He led the detector development of a Uranium calorimeter for the D0 collider experiment.
+He served as Deputy Chairman of Fermilab Physics Department from 1983 until 1984.

-In 1988, Cox made a proposal for an experiment at the Super Conducting Super Collider (SSC) in Texas and left Fermilab to take a position as a Professor of Physics at University of Virginia where he founded the High Energy Physics Group at the university.
+In 1988, Cox made a proposal for an experiment at the Super Conducting Super Collider (SSC) in Texas and left Fermilab to take a position as a Professor of Physics at University of Virginia, where he founded the High Energy Physics Group at the university.